Low-Cost Carrier Market Size and Share

 Key Questions Answered in the Report

-The LCC market is valued at USD 287.95 million in 2025 and is projected to expand to USD 603.38 million by 2030 at a 15.95% CAGR.
+The low-cost carrier market size stood at USD 330.24 million in 2026 and is projected to more than double to USD 704.58 million by 2031.

 What are the biggest restraints facing the sector?

-Supply-chain delays on new aircraft and tightening environmental levies on short-haul flights currently subtract an estimated 4.2 percentage points from otherwise higher growth momentum.
+Supply chain delays on new aircraft and tightening environmental levies on short-haul flights currently subtract an estimated 4.2 percentage points from otherwise higher growth momentum.

-Page last updated on: July 3, 2025
+Page last updated on:

-Low-Cost Carrier (LCC) Market Report Snapshots
+Low-Cost Carrier Market Report Snapshots